ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 #### POP3 Client

-To receive an email using the POP3 protocol, you must first create a `email:PopClient` object.
-The code for creating a `email:PopClient` can be found below.
+To receive an email using the POP3 protocol, you must first create an `email:PopClient` object.
+The code for creating an `email:PopClient` can be found below.

 ##### Creating a client

-The following code creates a POP3 client which connects default port(995) and enables SSL.
+The following code creates a POP3 client, which connects to the default port(995) and enables SSL.
 ```ballerina
 email:PopClient|email:Error popClient = new ("pop.email.com",
                                              "reader@email.com",
                                              "pass456");
 ```

-The port number of the server and/or the SSL support can be also configured by passing following configurations,
+The port number of the server and/or the SSL support can also be configured by passing the following configurations.
 ```ballerina
 email:PopConfig popConfig = {
     port: 995,